Dublin

 Kilmainham Gaol

-Symbol of the Irish struggle for independence and icon of oppression and martyrdom since 1796, the gaol held revolutionaries from the 1916 Easter Rising and the War of Independence.
+Built in 1796, Kilmainham Gaol became a symbol of the Irish struggle for independence and an icon of oppression and martyrdom.
+It held revolutionaries captured during the 1916 Easter Rising and the War of Independence.
+Visit the exhibition galleries or take a guided tour to understand its disturbing history.

 Guinness Brewery and Storehouse

-Arthur Guinness founded his legendary brewery in 1759.
-Visit the Storehouse on St James’s Gate to learn about brewing and sample a glass of the black stuff with a view over the city.
+Think Dublin and you probably think Guinness!
+Arthur Guinness founded the legendary brewery here in 1759.
+You can visit the Storehouse on St James’s Gate for a self-guided introduction to the brewing process and savour a glass of the black stuff with a view over the city.

 The National Museum

-Uncover the changing faces of Dublin over the centuries.
-Look out for prehistoric gold discovered in peat fields as you chart the country’s history from the Viking age.
+Uncover the changing faces of Dublin over the centuries at this must-see museum.
+Look out for prehistoric gold discovered in peat fields and enjoy revealing ancient exhibits – it’s a great way to chart the country’s history from the Viking age.

 Newman House

-Step inside one of Dublin’s finest Georgian houses to admire beautiful Baroque stuccowork and Rococo plaster.
+Step inside one of Dublin’s finest Georgian houses to admire its beautiful Baroque stuccowork and Rococo plaster – and get a real feel for how people lived during the city’s heyday.

 Events

-During this city-wide party performers showcase dance, theatre and music in a variety of venues.
+Since 1995 this city-wide party has seen performers showcase dance, theatre and music in a huge variety of venues.

 My LCY